f73chen/University-Projects/README.md

 ### BME 393L [3A] - Digital Systems Lab
 Programmed an FPGA using Intel Quartus to write a message using scrolling dots

+### STAT 341 [3A] - Computational Statistics and Data Analysis
+Analyzed data using statistical methods in R and compiled visualizations in R Markdown

 ### BME 252 [2B] - Linear Signals and Systems
 Built a cochlear implant prototype in Python to split and recombine sound waves in 30 channels